sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2016-04-11-Simplified Switchboard Corpus.md

 #### 1. Processing using Java Code

--   I have created java code to deal with cleaning data and creating different formats of data.
+-   I have created Java code to deal with cleaning data and creating different formats of data.
--   Please have a look at the java code for more information.
+-   Please have a look at the Java code for more information.
 This code can clean text, tags and produce different csv versions of the switchboard data.
 -   The final dataset can be downloaded from [here](https://github.com/sanjaymeena/simplified_switchboard_dialog_act_corpus)

 Exploratory Data Analysis of Switchboard Corpus